-The Digital Inclusion Alliance Aotearoa (DIAA) has three initial digital inclusion programmes: Stepping UP, Spark Jump and DORA.
-All these programmes are delivered in partnership with local organisations nationwide, principally libraries.
+The Digital Inclusion Alliance Aotearoa (DIAA) has three initial digital inclusion programmes: Stepping UP, Skinny Jump and DORA.
+All of these programmes are delivered in partnership with local organisations nationwide, principally libraries.

 The Alliance’s largest digital inclusion programme is Stepping UP, free community-based training that builds your digital skills and knowledge in small easy steps, in subjects that interest you for your life or work.

-The 2017-2018 Stepping UP report includes a wealth of information on the programme’s outcomes and impact over the last year.
+The 2017-2018 Stepping UP report includes a wealth of information on the programme’s outcomes and impacts over the last year.

 You can read more on the Stepping UP website at www.steppingup.nz

 Skinny Jump is a programme designed to help more New Zealanders gain access to affordable broadband at home; providing heavily subsidised connectivity to thousands of households at risk of being digitally excluded due to cost.
 Jump is a flexible pre-paid service, offering 30GB of data for just $5, a quarter of the price of the cheapest commercial services available.

 Because it uses Skinny’s 4G wireless network there’s no fibre or landline connection and no installation cost.
 No credit references or credit checks needed.